-Appraisers are often reluctant to take on appraisal trainees.
-They fear that doing so will turn out to be a lot of time and energy spent, for little reward.
+Appraisers are often reluctant to take on an appraisal trainee.
+They fear that doing so will turn out to be a lot of time and energy spent for little reward.
 They tend to assume that the trainee, once she earns the Certified Appraiser designation, will set up shop as a competitor.

-On the other hand, the appraisal business needs fresh blood.
-The existing population of certified appraisers is aging—and in some markets, shrinking.
+On the other hand, the appraisal industry needs fresh blood.
+The existing population of licensed and certified appraisers is aging—and in some markets, shrinking.
 Many appraisers have more work than they can handle, and the quality of their work suffers as a result.

-We recently sat with Jo Traut, appraisal curriculum and content specialist at McKissock, to get her views on the pros and cons of hiring appraisal trainees.
+We sat down with Jo Traut, appraisal curriculum and content specialist at McKissock Learning, to get her views on the pros and cons of hiring appraisal trainees.

-Q: What are some advantages to taking on appraisal trainees?
+Q: What are some advantages of taking on appraisal trainees?

 One of the downsides is that you’re limited in what kind of work you’re allowed to give to your trainee.
-Many lenders, in their engagement letters, make it clear that only a Certified Appraiser is to do the actual appraisal: not the trainee.
+Many lenders, in their engagement letters, make it clear that only a licensed or certified appraiser is to do the actual appraisal, not the trainee.
 Of course, the trainee can still assist in various ways.